skyrpex/cloudy/readme.md

 ## Design Goals

-- Use a subset of TypeScript that doesn't generate code and can be striped away.
+- Use ESM modules along with a subset of TypeScript that doesn't generate code and can be striped away.
 This will come in handy if the [Type Annotations Proposal](https://github.com/tc39/proposal-type-annotations) gets accepted.
 - Consistency with the AWS CDK constructs: offer the same API for constructs, but enhanced with types
-- Consistency with the AWS SDK v3: offer the same API, but enhanced with types
+- Consistency with the AWS SDK v3: offer the same API for clients, but enhanced with types

 ## Example